 Mobile operators STC, Mobily, and Zain offered free access for health (Soha application) and educational (Ain, Unified Education System) platforms, as well as discounts on mobile and fixed data packages.

-The user should be able to navigate, scan through information and complete the action required while having the pleasurable experience through the website/app.
+The user should be able to navigate, scan through information and complete the action required while having a pleasurable experience through the website/app.

 With people getting more aware of digital security, a good design and user experience always counter the same.
 People tend to think less when experience is good.